ginstrom/paladin-novel/manuscript/chapter-20.md

 "The High Temple in the capital calls you a pretender using stolen magic for political gain.
 They've issued writs of excommunication and branded your followers as heretics."

-Sim's face had gone pale.
+Sim's face had gone pale, the color draining from his cheeks as his hands trembled slightly in his lap.
 "Excommunication?
 But that means—"

 "It means nothing," Thorek interrupted gruffly.
 "The Iron Covenant learned long ago that corrupt priests don't speak for the gods."

-"Easy for you to say," Sim replied.
+"Easy for you to say," Sim replied, his voice barely above a whisper.
 "You have your own religious authority.
 I'm a priest of Alanyi, sworn to obey the established order."

 "Are you?"
 Silviana asked quietly.
 "Or are you a servant of the goddess herself?"